MasterOfSus/idealGasSim/README.md

 ONLY MEANINGFUL DESCRIPTIONS TO PUSHES!!!!

+Thermodinamic coordinates could be implemented as another class (similar to sample/statistics in pf_lab3) instead of having methods of the class gas, then have a method that takes a  gas object and returns the coordinates relative to that gas.
+In alternative just a loose function "coordinates" that does roughly the same thing.

 ## To do

 - [x] Aggiungere costruttori che inseriscono solo particelle e costruttori che deleghino